Thursday, January 27, 2011

 The web page of the Ohio Supreme Court reports:

-In a per curiam opinion, the Court adopted findings by the Board of Commissioners on Grievances & Discipline that [the attorney], whose license has been under an interim suspension since January 2010 based on his guilty plea to a felony count of grand theft, violated the state attorney discipline rules that prohibit illegal acts that reflect adversely on a lawyer’s honesty, engaging in conduct involving dishonesty, fraud, deceit or misrepresentation, and engaging in conduct that adversely reflects of an attorney’s fitness to practice law.
+In a 7-0 per curiam opinion, the Court adopted findings by the Board of Commissioners on Grievances & Discipline that [his] actions violated the state attorney discipline rules that prohibit conduct involving fraud, deceit, dishonesty or misrepresentation and conduct that reflects adversely on a lawyer’s fitness to practice.

 The opinion is linked here.
 (Mike Frisch)